 Pronunciation of 'narasimhaiah'

-The word 'narasimhaiah' is a name of Indian origin, specifically derived from Kannada and Sanskrit languages.
-It is pronounced as 'nɑːrəˈsɪmhɑːjə' in English (en-US).
-The name combines 'Narasimha,' referring to the lion-man incarnation of Lord Vishnu, and 'iah,' a suffix often used in South Indian names.
+The word 'narasimhaiah' is a name of Indian origin, specifically from the Kannada language.
+It is pronounced as 'nɑːrəˈsɪmhaɪə' in English.
+The name is derived from 'Narasimha,' a Hindu deity, and the suffix '-iah,' which is often used in South Indian names.

 Pronunciation Details